Marie Eugène Debeney: Army Commander

-Chief of Staff to Petain
+Chief of Staff to Pétain

-Debeney had long known Pétain and approved of his appointment as the French Commander-in-Chief (C-in-C).
+Debeney had long known Philippe Pétain and approved of his appointment as the French Commander-in-Chief (C-in-C).
 Debeney was appointed his chief of staff (replacing General Pont) on 2 May 1917.

 On 2 June 1917 Debeney met Field Marshal Sir Douglas Haig (Commander-in-Chief of the British Expeditionary Force) and told him that the French would still participate in Haig's upcoming Flanders offensive (First Army, now under Anthoine, moved north on 7 July, ready to provide the promised six divisions along with artillery and air support), but that the planned attack on the Chemin des Dames by Sixth Army, badly affected by the mutinies, was to be cancelled.
 Debeney estimated that a delay of a month would be needed to allow the troops rest and leave and to restore morale.
 Despite his later claims to have been motivated throughout the second half of 1917 by concerns about the state of the French Army, there is no evidence that Haig was particularly disturbed by this news.
 Second Army’s attack at Verdun was due to begin on 15 July.

 In the autumn of 1917, the two main Allied Prime Ministers, Lloyd George and Painlevé, were already beginning to discuss the formation of a joint Allied reserve, with a view to making Foch generalissimo in due course.
 Debeney commented that the Allies could never have beaten Napoleon without a joint command, "even though he was an idiot" (Sidney Clive notebooks 15 August and 3 September).
 On 10 October 1917 Debeney produced an abortive scheme for Pétain to be appointed coalition commander-in-chief.
 In September and October 1917 Debeney joined Pétain in blocking general staff proposals to attack in the difficult terrain of Alsace.

-After the initial successful British attack at the Battle of Cambrai, Debeney issued a note to Army and Army Group Commanders and Army Schools on 27 November 1917 - before the devastating German counterattack, but amidst increasing concerns that the Germans would be reinforced from the collapsing Eastern Front before the US Army was present in strength.
+After the initial successful British attack at the Battle of Cambrai, Debeney issued a note to army and army group commanders and army schools on 27 November 1917 - before the devastating German counterattack, but amidst increasing concerns that the Germans would be reinforced from the collapsing Eastern Front before the American forces were present in strength in France.
 The note demanded not just defence in depth but also the construction of bretelles (trenches perpendicular to the front lines to halt lateral exploitation in the event of a German breakthrough).
 All commanders were required to set labour works in motion immediately and to submit plans to GQG by 15 December.